Cozy Peach Kitchen

 Labeled ingredients used to make instant pot rice and red beans.

 • Red beans: Use a bag labeled with "small red beans" for this recipe.
-This recipe does not work with kidney beans.
+This recipe does not work with kidney beans or canned beans.
+If you only have canned beans, this red beans recipe instead.

 • Brown rice is used because it has a longer cooking time than white rice.
 Choose medium or long-grain brown rice.
 One minute/quick cook rice does not work here.